-- a) What is demographic dividend? - b) What do you infer, on comparing the given graphics for the age group of 0-4 and 60-64? - c) What, according to you, are the implications of this inference?
+- a) What is demographic dividend? - benefit flowing from the changing age structure - b) What do you infer, on comparing the given graphics for the age group of 55-59 and 60-64? - Population in the 55-59 age range is decreasing and that in the 60-64 age range is increasing. - c) What, according to you, are the implications of this inference? - India must utilize the potential of people in the working age-group before the demographic window closes.
+It must also introduce policy changes to provide social security for the increasing number of senior citizens.